Do Go On - 541 - The Freedom House Ambulance Service

 We are having a lot of trouble here.

-And honestly, it needs all my focus.
+And honestly, it needs all my focus, but that's okay.

-so don't worry about me and my
+So don't worry about me and my seed and my generations to come.

-this is one here
+This is one here.

-how many does that lead to?
+How many does that lead to?

 Maybe you've just killed the next Einstein.

-Change of tone there
+change of tone there

-Hopefully conveys the change of my message
+hopefully conveys the change of my message

-So you're going to go down this road
+anyway you guys are on site 402 so you're going to go down this road

-Now that I think about it
+now that I think about it it's there's just a code

-I'll give that to you now
+I'll give that to you now 7.3-4

-Yeah have a good one
+yeah have a good one

-Anyway back to rogering my wife
+anyway back to rogering my wife

-emergency departments, not 24 hours, you'd have to wake up a doctor to come and help you.
+you'd have to wake up a doctor to come and help you.

 I wonder how often they had to keep waking up doctors before they decided,